Narrative description and how to cite GEOS-Chem

 The wet deposition scheme in GEOS-Chem is described by Liu et al. [2001] for water-soluble aerosols and by Amos et al. [2012] for gases.
 Henry's law constants are from the compilation by Sander [2015] including for water-soluble organics [Safieddine and Heald, 2017].
 Scavenging of aerosol by snow and cold/mixed precipitation is described by Q. Wang et al. [2011, 2014].
 Faster scavenging as described by Luo et al. [2020] is an option in the model (new development in version 13.2.0.).

 Dry deposition is based on the resistance-in-series scheme of Wesely [1989] as implemented by Y. Wang et al. [1998a].
-Size-dependent aerosol dry deposition is from Emerson et al. [2020] and this is a new development in version 13.3.0.; older versions used aerosol dry deposition from Zhang et al. [2001].
+Size-dependent aerosol dry deposition is from Emerson et al. [2020] and this is a new development in version 13.3.0.
+Updates to gravitational setting and hygroscopic growth in aerosol dry deposition are from Li et al. [2023] and this is a new development in 14.4.0.
 Aerosol deposition to snow/ice is described by Fisher et al. [2011].
-Gravitational settling is from Fairlie et al. [2007] for dust and Alexander et al. [2005] for coarse sea salt.
 Sea-salt deposition is from Jaegle et al. [2011].
 Cold-temperature HNO3 deposition is from Jaegle et al. [2018].
 There is an option for dependence of stomatal conductance on CO2 levels [Franks et al., 2013].
 Ozone deposition to the ocean is from Pound et al. [2020].
 Ozone deposition to snow and ice is from Barten et al. [2021] and this is a new development in version 13.4.0.

 See the mercury section for description of air-sea-land exchange of mercury.